rbitton1729/Website/src/content/server-help/_index.md

 export DOCKER_HOST=unix:///run/user/$UID/docker.sock
 ```

+Each login session.
 Then use docker as normal (no sudo).

 If you'll be using Docker often, add this to you shell's rc file: